Imagine Networks: Imagine Networks

 \section{Imagine Networks}

 Imagine Networks is created by combining various neural network models.
 This structure can be seen as the ability to perform in the frontal lobe.
-In addition, the association tree generated in the frontal lobe learns relational information and hierarchical information, and The generated association tree uses it again for an association model.
+In addition, the neuro tree learns relational information and hierarchical information, and The generated neuro tree uses it again for an association model.
+Therefore, I introduce Imagine networks, a thinking machine.